 While researching the different uses and effects for white paints, it got me thinking about what other hues and tints are appropriate to brighten up dark spaces.
 Of course this idea then led me to do a bit of research (now that I'm in the pursuit of becoming a self declared industry expert), which ultimately inspired this fabulous post on color and when and where to use it!
 Dark spaces are those that receive little or no natural daylight.
 When approaching an interior project that involves a dim room, choosing a color can be difficult, daunting, and just plain intimidating.
-However, there are a few simple hints that will diminish this fear!
-I’ve broken down these hints into steps that should make your next interior paint project a breeze and provide you with the perfect color for any amount of natural light!
+However, there are a few simple tips that will diminish this fear!
+I’ve broken down these tips into steps that should make your next interior paint project a breeze and provide you with the perfect color for any amount of natural light!

 Steps to the Perfect Hue